karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 I know Pentatonix can still create novel, compelling arrangements that stay true to their style just based on the three part harmony they move into after the bridge of "Cheerleader".
 Why don't they, then?
-A naive answer might blame _Pentatonix_'s all-original nature, its most visible difference from previous albums.
-I've pointed out, though, that Pentatonix has released previous original work.
+A naive answer might blame _Pentatonix_'s all-original nature, its most apparent difference from previous albums.
+Pentatonix has released previous original work.
 In fact, ["Baddest Girl"][ptx_baddest_girl] and ["Show You How to Love"][ptx_show_you_how_to_love] from _PTX, Vol. 1_ continue to be among my favorite Pentatonix songs of all time.

 I'd point to the context of this album as the culprit for its sound.
-To create this album, Pentatonix and representatives [reached out top songwriters and producers][ptx_songwriter_interview].
-In the end, songwriters including Audra Mae ([writing credits for Kelly Clarkson, Miranda Lambert, Avicii][audra_mae_writing_credits]), Taylor Parks ([Ariana Grande, Jennifer Lopez, Fifth Harmony][taylor_parks_writing_credits]), and Sam Hollander ([Katy Perry, Train, Neon Trees][sam_hollander_writing_credits]) receive writing credits on _Pentatonix_.
-While I don't know the exact nature of their collaboration, the group claims these songwriters came in to ["mediate and teach [them] the ways"][ptx_usa_today_interview].
-Of course, this is not the first time Pentatonix has worked with professional songwriters. _PTX., Vol III_ [gives external writing credits][ptx_vol_iii_wiki] both on "On My Way Home" and "See Through".
-It seems that _Pentatonix_ increases the amount of collaboration by an order of magnitude.

-Beyond songwriting, the group worked with pop producer Kuk Harrell ([vocal production credits for Rihanna, Justin Bieber, Katy Perry][kuk_harrell_credits]).
-After a positive first session, [they decided to continue working with him][ptx_amazon_interview].
-As a result, Harrell receives vocal production credits for 9/13 songs on the standard edition of the album.
-[Pentatonix credits Harrell][ptx_songwriter_interview]] for bringing their sound closer to the mainstream.
+As I mentioned, Pentatonix worked with pop songwriters and producers to create this album.
+Coming from a pop background, these behind the scenes creators of _Pentatonix_ likely had a huge influence on the sound of the album.

 All this said, placing responsibility for the sound of this album only on the external songwriters, the producers, or the other people involved behind the scenes denies Pentatonix agency.
 Pentatonix is mature enough to stick to their artistic vision.
 They've received plenty of pressure over the years to migrate away from a cappella music, but [have chosen to stick to their a cappella roots][ptx_wsj].

 On the other hand, Pentatonix has also [craved mainstream attention][ptx_billboard].
 Understanding the tension between these two conflicting interests elucidates the motivation behind _Pentatonix_: Pentatonix _wanted_ a pop sound for this album.
 They knew that only a pop album would get